-However, punitive damages in Washington state are typically not available.
-The state believes that they are contrary to public policy, so you cannot receive them in personal injury cases.
+But in Washington State, punitive damages are typically not available.
+Victims in personal injury cases cannot receive them because the state believes that punitive damages are contrary to public policy.
 As Washington’s Supreme Court has stated, punitive damages are only allowed in Washington if expressly authorized by a statute.
 This is rarely the case for our personal injury clients, so you should not expect to receive punitive damages in your lawsuit.

 Meet with Kapuza Lighty to Discuss Compensation after an Accident

 After an accident, it is perfectly natural to wonder how much money you can receive in a settlement.
 We receive questions from the public regularly on this issue.
 The truth is that everyone’s situation is different, and we often need to perform a deep analysis of the facts of your case to estimate how much you are eligible to receive.